nbrochec/ipt_tilde/README.md

 ### Requirements

 + macOS 10.13 or later
-+ Apple Silicon processor M1 or later (Note: this external doesn't work on Intel processor at the moment)
++ Apple Silicon processor M1 or later (Note: this external doesn't work on Intel processors at the moment)
 + Max 8.6 or later / Max 9.0.3 or later

 ### Building